-To install and maintain BES typically requires the cooperation of several administrators and operators:
+To install and maintain BigFix typically requires the cooperation of several administrators and operators:

-• The Network Administrator, who will need to allow the BES Server to connect to the Internet through the existing proxy server (if applicable) as well as resolve any network-specific issues that may prevent BES from working properly.
+- The Network Administrator.
+This person will need to allow the BES Server to connect to the Internet through the existing proxy server (if applicable) as well as resolve any network-specific issues that may prevent BigFix from working properly.
 The network administrator will also provide information about WAN link connection speeds and subnet addresses if necessary.
-When starting a deployment of BES, it is best to make the Network Administrator aware of how BES uses the network by reviewing this page:

-http://support.bigfix.com/cgi-bin/redir.pl?page=networktraffic

-• The Database Administrator, who will be responsible for setting up and maintaining the SQL Server 2000 or MSDE 2000 database for the BES Server.

-Note: If you perform a local database installation and no SQL server is found, MSDE 2000 will automatically be installed and set up.
-No extra database administration is required unless SQL Server 2000 is installed or there are other policies regarding databases that need to be enforced (i.e., backups, password changes, etc.).

-- The BES Site Administrator, who will install and maintain the BES software, including the BES Server, BES Console, and the BES Client programs.
+When starting a deployment of BigFix, it is best to make the Network Administrator aware of how BigFix uses the network by reviewing this page: http://support.bigfix.com/cgi - The Database Administrator.
+This person will be responsible for setting up and maintaining the SQL Server 2000 or MSDE 2000 database for the BES Server.
+Note that if you perform a local database installation and no SQL server is found, MSDE 2000 will automatically be installed and set up.
+No extra database administration is required unless SQL Server 2000 is installed or there are other policies regarding databases that need to be enforced (i.e., backups, password changes, etc.). - The BigFix Site Administrator.
+This person will install and maintain the BigFix software, including the BES Server, BES Console, and the BES Client programs.
 The Site Administrator will also be responsible for creating, distributing, and revoking publisher keys and management rights that allow BES Console operators to deploy actions.
 The Site Administrator is the only person in an organization who can authorize new BES Console Operators or Master Operators (see below).
-A Site Administrator holds this position by virtue of having administrative access to the BES Server computer as well as access and the password to the site-level signing keys. - BES Console Master Operators, who are operators with access to all the BES computers with the added authority to assign management rights to other BES Console operators.
+A Site Administrator holds this position by virtue of having administrative access to the BES Server computer as well as access and the password to the site-level signing keys. - BES Console Master Operators.
+These people are operators with access to all the BigFix computers with the added authority to assign management rights to other BES Console operators.
 Master Operators can do most of what you can do as the Site Administrator.
 In fact, Master Operators are often referred to as administrators.
-However, only the BES Site Administrator can create new operators and a Master Operator can only create custom content with permission from the Site Administrator. - BES Console Operators, who will manage the day-to-day operation of BES, including Fixlet management and action deployment, typically on a subset of computers subject to the management rights assigned by a BES Site Administrator or Master Operator.
+However, only the BigFix Site Administrator can create new operators and a Master Operator can only create custom content with permission from the Site Administrator. - BES Console Operators.
+These people will manage the day-to-day operation of BigFix, including Fixlet management and action deployment, typically on a subset of computers subject to the management rights assigned by a BigFix Site Administrator or Master Operator.